Skip to main content

 Disable the feature

-In Development, you can disable the feature for an entire dataset or a specific visualization as follows:
+You can disable the feature for an entire dataset or a specific visualization:

 Dataset ecommerce {